 Scheme of Learning

-Within a unit, children will have the opportunity to explore a scientist related to the topic and undertake a scientific experiment-in KS2, children will conduct a thorough experiment including method, predictions, undertaking and results.
-As an opportunity to tackle missed learning, due to the pandemic, all children will have spaced learning opportunities to recap prior learning.
-This will happen within lessons.
-In KS2, children will have a whole lesson dedicated to prior learning.
+Within a unit, children will have the opportunity to explore a scientist related to the topic and undertake a scientific experiment.
+In order to retain knowledge, children will have spaced learning opportunities to recap prior learning to support new learning.
+In KS2, children will have a whole lesson per topic which is dedicated to prior learning.